s3-abussenault/Final-Respository/README.md

 The alignment results demonstrate a high degree of conservation in the EEF2K gene family, emphasizing its critical role in cellular regulation.
 The high percent identity and the significant number of invariant columns provide strong evidence for the functional conservation of EEF2K across species.
 The presence of gaps and variable regions suggests that while the core functional regions of EEF2K are conserved, some evolutionary divergence has occurred in non-essential regions.

-### PDF of Rscript command can be found within its respective folder (lab 04) in final repository
+### PDF of Rscript command can be found within its respective folder (Lab 04) in final repository

+## Lab 05

+### PDF of Rscript command can be found within its respective folder (Lab 05) in final repository